 How we ensure the security of personal information

 Personal information is minimised in phone and email communication.
 Sensitive personal data will be sent to clients in an email attachment that is password protected.
 Email applications use private (SSL) settings, which encrypts email traffic so that it cannot be read at any point between our computing devices and our mail server.
-‘Dr Laura Villa’ and ‘My Kite Psychological Services’ will never use open or unsecure Wi-Fi networks to send any personal data.
+We will never use open or unsecure Wi-Fi networks to send any personal data.

-Personal information is also stored on file and an office computer owned by ‘Dr Laura Villa’ and ‘My Kite Psychological Services’.
+Personal information is also stored on file and office computers owned by us.
 These are locked in a secure location and password protected.
 Malware and antivirus protection is installed on all computing devices.
 Mobile devices are protected with a passcode/thumbprint scanner, mobile security and antivirus software.

 Your right to access the personal information we hold about you